pminina01/readthedocs/Conditions.md

 * predefined keywords to access the most common log event properties - `level`, `message` and `logger`
 * braces - to override default priorities and group expressions together
 * condition functions - to perform `string` and `object` tests
+* Single quotes should be escaped with another single quote.

 ##Functions
 The following condition functions are available: